Alle Änderungen gegenüber Manuel Brachers QlockWiFive Firmware für Wort-Uhren:

 this duration.
 This results in 8..9 s delay in updating the clock display when interrogating OWM is enabled.

 Therefore the OWM call is moved to the middle between minutes updates.
-The only action within the clocks firmware which
+The only action within

 is blocked then, is mood color change, when set to "fast".
 This seems acceptable to me :)